Load and query sample data using SQL

 Introduction

 This tutorial uses a fictitious food truck brand named Tasty Bytes to show you how to load and query data in Snowflake using SQL.
-You use a pre-loaded worksheet in Snowsight to complete these tasks.
+You can access a pre-loaded Snowsight template worksheet to complete these tasks.

 The following illustration provides an overview of Tasty Bytes.